Houston vs. East Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Houston has combined with its opponents to score more than 58 points just twice this season.
+- Houston and its opponents have scored at least 58 points -- this matchup's over/under -- just two times this season.

-- East Carolina and its opponents have combined to score more than 58 points in three of six games this season.
+- So far this season, 50% of East Carolina's games (3/6) have had more combined points than Saturday's over/under of 58.

-- Saturday's over/under is 8.7 points lower than the two team's combined 66.7 points per game average.
+- The combined points per game average of the two teams, 66.7, is 8.7 points greater than Saturday's over/under.

-- This contest's total is 13.8 points greater than the 44.2 these two squads combine to allow per game this season.
+- This contest's over/under is 13.8 points more than the 44.2 these two squads combine to allow per game this season.

 - Cougars games have an average total of 54.7 points this season, 3.3 fewer than Saturday's over/under.